-All academic and facilities buildings on UW campuses in Seattle and Bothell will adopt MiniMax.
+All academic, administrative and facilities buildings on UW campuses in Seattle and Bothell have adopted or will adopt MiniMax.
 It’s also a standard in all new construction at the UW in Seattle.
-View a map of currently participating buildings.

 How do custodial staff redirect the time that used to be spent emptying desk-side bins?

 Custodians focus on essential tasks for the health and cleanliness of the University, such as restrooms and high-traffic touch points.
 They continue to enter offices to complete other cleaning tasks like vacuuming.

 Why is the black MiniMax garbage bin so small?

 The small garbage bin will typically suffice because most office waste is recyclable or compostable.
 Common items that do belong in the garbage are wrappers and chip bags.
 If you’re not sure how to dispose of your items, visit our Disposal Guide.